kissillesgergely/TODO-Angular/README.md

 # TODO

-This application is WIP.
-This is a little frontend TODO app, which was built with Angular and shows some data transfer between components
+This app was created as a little practice with Angular and tailwind.

 ## Development server